LuotongKang/Appointment-Reservation-System/README.md

 before logging in again.
 In this case, print “User already logged in.”.
 ○ For all other errors, print "Login failed.".
 Otherwise, print "Logged in as: [username]".
-Deliverables for Part 1
-Due: Wednesday, November 23th at 11:00pm.
-You are free to define any additional files, but Part 1 should require the following at least the following:
-● src.main.resources
-○ design.pdf: the design of your database schema.
-○ create.sql: the create statement for your tables.
-● src.main.scheduler.model
-○ Caregiver.py: the data model for your caregivers.
-○ Patient.py: the data model for your users.
-○ Vaccine.py: the data model for vaccines.
-○ Any other data models you have created.
-● src.main.scheduler
-○ Scheduler.py: the main runner for your command-line interface.

- Part 2
-You will implement the rest of your application in Part 2.
-For most of the operations mentioned below, Your program will need to do some checks to ensure that the appointment can be reserved (e.g., whether the vaccine still has available doses).
-Again, you do not have to cover all of the unexpected situations, but we do require you to have a reasonable amount of checks (especially the easy ones).
-For Part 2, you will need to implement the following operations:
 ● search_caregiver_schedule <date>
 ○ Both patients and caregivers can perform this operation.
 ○ Output the username for the caregivers that are available for the date, along with